rendro/canvas-physics/README.md

-# Front End Boilerplate
+# Experimental Front End Boilerplate

-State of the art front end boilerplate to kickstart projects that are built with the technologies of tomorrow.
+This is an experimental frontend boilerplate to kickstart projects that are built with the technologies of today and tomorrow.

-## Supports the following technologies:
+**Please do not use in production!**

+## Current technologies

-* express 4 node.js application
+* node.js application w/ express 4.x
+* Livereload
+* Custom middlewares that recompile on change and serve compiled sources out of memory (fast without IO)

+### Middlewares

+#### JavaScript

-* commonJS modules (w/ browserify)
+* commonJS modules bundled with browserify
-	* ES6 syntax with es6ify and traceur
+* support for ES6 syntax with es6ify and traceur (!polyfill)
-	* coffee-script

-* LESS
+#### LESS

 * autoprefixer
 * normalize.css